bcgov/jag-traffic-courts-online/src/backend/README.md

 ### Splunk
 A logging collector tool to capture, index, and correlate logs in a searchable repository.

-A sample query might be (to find all logs produced from the Oracle Interface API:
+A sample query might be (to find all logs produced from the Oracle Data API:
-`source="oracle-data-interface"`
+`source="oracle-data-api"`